The purpose of this policy is to define the Terms of Reference (TOR) for the Finance, Audit and Risk Management Committee (FARM) of the Board.

 The FARM Committee may, without the consent of the Board, make Minor Amendments to this policy at any time.

-Responsible for Major Amendments.
+Responsible for amendments.

 Responsible for Minor Amendments.
 Must comply with the policy.